Blog

 Job Roles in Malware Analysis

-- Malware Analyst: Malware analysts are responsible for identifying, analyzing, and mitigating malware threats.
+- Malware Analyst: Malware analysts are responsible for identifying, analyzing, and mitigating malware.
 They dissect malware samples, develop detection signatures, and contribute to incident response efforts.

 - Security Researcher: Security researchers focus on uncovering vulnerabilities, analyzing malware trends, and conducting in-depth research on emerging threats.
 Their findings inform the development of security solutions.